ekrist1/form-backend-validation/README.md

 // and the values array with error message sent by the server form.errors.all();

-// Returns true if there were any error form.errors.any();
+// Returns true if there were any error.
+Also support for passing an optional array form.errors.any();
+form.errors.any(['first_name', 'last_name', 'email']);

 // Returns true if there is an error for the given field name or object form.errors.has(key);